VirunaVidaswin/AI_Recruitment_Platform/README.md

 ```
 ## Streamlit Cloud

-1) Open the app and upload a pdf CV file
+1) Open the app and upload a pdf CV file to get desired output

 Follow the link to the app:
 https://airecruitmentplatform.streamlit.app/